rightsidedev/passpicka/docs/passapp_plan.md

    cd ..

-4. The program is now ready to run using thew following command:
+4. The program is now ready to run using the following command:
    .main_menu

 ## Reference